FloatingArrayDesign/MoorDyn/docs/usage.rst

  1     sharedchain  300.0        20        1         2        p
  2     anchorchain  300.0        20        1         3        p

-In this example, Line 1 is a shared mooring line and Line 2 is an anchored mooring line that has a fairlead connection in common with the shared line.
+In this example, Line 1 is a shared mooring line and Line 2 is an anchored mooring line that has a fairlead point in common with the shared line.
 Individual mooring systems can be modeled in the farm-level MoorDyn instance as well.